AlchemyCMS/alchemy-solidus/README.md

 ## Solidus

-This version runs with Solidus 1.0 and above.
+This version runs with Solidus 2.0 and above.
+For a Solidus 1 compatible version please use the `1.0-stable` branch or 1.1.0 gem version.

 ## Alchemy

-This version runs with Alchemy 3.2 and above.
+This version runs with Alchemy 4.0 and above.
+For a Alchemy 3 compatible version please use the `1.0-stable` branch or 1.1.0 gem version.

 ## Installation